WrDX/FacebookCakeSessionPersistentDataHandler/README.md

 ]);
 ```

-Make sure your CakePHP installation uses the composer autoloader.
+Make sure your CakePHP installation uses the Composer autoloader.
 In your Config/bootstrap.php file add the following:

 ```
 # Load Composer autoload.